 Ingredients

-- 2 tbs distilled vinegar or apple cider vinegar
+- 2 tablespoons distilled vinegar or apple cider vinegar

-- 1 pound of boneless chicken breast sliced into bite sized strips
+- 1 pound boneless chicken breast sliced into bite sized strips

 Instructions

 - Whisk together the marmalade, soy sauce, vinegar, ginger & corn starch.
-Set aside.
+Set the mixture aside.

 - Heat oil in skillet or wok over med-high heat.
 Add onion and garlic.
 Stir fry for approximately two minutes until garlic is soft and onions are nearly cooked.